InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ---

-Why do continuous deployment?
+### Why

-  * Keeps the deployment process working continuously without surprises.
+1. Keeps the deployment process working continuously without surprises.
-  * Deploy often with less overhead.
+2. Deploy often with less overhead.
-  * Keeps deployments small.
+3. Keeps deployments small.

 note:
 There are a lot of reasons, but I will focus on just a few.

 ---

 Why does engineering stop after code is written?

 Getting code to production is part of the job, and continuous deployment _just is_ the automation of deployment.

 ---